-Let’s take a look at how this happens in real time – starting at the beginning.
+Let’s look at how this happens in real time – starting at the beginning.

-Think of a few ways a potential customer can first come into contact with your brand.
+Think of a few ways a potential customer can contact your brand first.
 Maybe they are delivered an ad through paid social, click a PPC link, or notice physical signage while driving.

 In less than the time it takes to blink an eye, your audience makes a judgement about what they are seeing.

-Legendary marketer Seth Godin has described this process in simpler and more effective terms than I’ve found anywhere else.
+Legendary marketer Seth Godin has described this process in more straightforward and more practical terms than I’ve found anywhere else.

 Here, Godin says, we all unconsciously ask ourselves a single question: What does this remind me of?